 LED wraps are flexible, fabric-based devices designed to conform to various body parts like the arms, legs, or torso.
 They're a popular choice for addressing muscle pain, joint issues, or even neurological conditions, though more research is needed to ascertain some proposed benefits.

-With adjustable settings, red light LED wraps offer a user-friendly approach to red light therapy that accommodates a wide range of treatment needs.
+With adjustable settings, red light LED wraps offer a user-friendly approach to red light therapy that accommodates a wide range of health needs.

 5. Red light pods